deanoko/cse15l-lab-reports/labreport3.md

 **part1: Bugs**

-1. A failure-inducing input for the buggy program, as a JUnit test and any associated code
+1. A failure-inducing input for the buggy program, as a JUnit test and any associated code.

 `int[] input1 = { 3, 4, 5, 6, 7 };`

 `expected value: 7,6,5,4,3`

-2. An input that doesn’t induce a failure, as a JUnit test and any associated code
+2.An input that doesn’t induce a failure, as a JUnit test and any associated code.

 `int[] input1 = { 3 };`

-`expected value: 3`
+`expected value: 3`.

-3. The symptome: The reverseInPlace method did not reverse the array as expected.
+3.The symptome: The reverseInPlace method did not reverse the array as expected.
 Instead, it resulted in unexpected behavior, possibly due to incorrect logic within the method.

 4.